Skip to main content

 #

-Experience seekers: Psyrri for nightlife and creativity, Exarchia for alternative culture.
+Experience seekers: Psyrri for nightlife and creativity, Exarchia for a dose of counterculture.

-Local vibes: Koukaki or Pangrati — where Athenians actually live.
+Local vibes: Koukaki or Pangrati — neighborhoods where Athenians actually live, eat, and hang out.

-Luxury: Kolonaki for polish, Plaka for charm with high-end hotels.
+Luxury: Kolonaki for upscale polish, Plaka for charm with high-end hotels.

 Ready to plan your trip?
 Check out our 3-day Athens itinerary and where to eat guides.